-The 11,797.44 MWh represents the total consumption of renewable electricity provided to Adobe from our managed digital supply chain (Co-located (CoLo) data centers).
-We partner directly with our suppliers to provide all consumption data and we work with them to set and meet meaningful renewable energy goals.
-The emission factor of "0" represents wind and/or solar procurement.
+The 23013 MWh represents the total consumption of renewable electricity provided to Adobe from our managed digital supply chain (Co-located (CoLo) data centers).
+We partner directly with our suppliers to provide all consumption data and we work with them to set and meet meaningful renewable energy goals, including RE100 and Science-Based Targets.